 Going Abroad to Prevent Another Epidemic

 In many developing countries, the prevention and treatment of heart disease is still in its infancy.
-Dr. Fuster and other Mount Sinai Heart physicians have embarked on a series of global projects to forestall heart disease in these nations.
+Dr. Fuster and other Mount Sinai Fuster Heart Hospital physicians have embarked on a series of global projects to forestall heart disease in these nations.
 These research projects will determine whether we can encourage people in developing countries to adopt a heart-healthy lifestyle before unhealthy Western behaviors set in.

 The goal is that by addressing risk factors early on with preventive interventions, such as education and treatment, that the rate of heart disease can be slowed before it reaches the epidemic proportions.